DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

     bandit[j].update_mane(x)
 ```

-Assuming you already have the code from the `Epsilon Greedy` section, simply add the following inside the `BayesianAB` class will include `Optimistic Initial Value`:
+Assuming you already have the code from the `Epsilon Greedy` section, simply adding the following method inside the `BayesianAB` class will include `Optimistic Initial Value`:

 ```python
   ####################